UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/Terms_and_Conditions.md

 #### Backup Retention

-- On clusters where home is backed up, backups are retained for 15 days.
-- On the ACFS, backups are retained for 30 days minimum.

-#### Filesystem Retirement

-When filesystems or clusters are retired, they will be decommissioned and we will not retain the data left on them.
-Barring unforeseen circumstances, you will receive three months' notice before this happens.
+- Our cluster do not do back up of any data.

 ## Acknowledgement in Works

-We request that you acknowledge the use of our HPC services in any publications describing research that has used them, in any part.
+We request that you acknowledge the use of the DSH services in any publications describing research that has used them, in any part.
 The following words should be used:

-> "The authors acknowledge the use of the UCL Myriad High Performance Computing Facility (Myriad@UCL), and associated support services, in the completion of this work".
+> "The authors acknowledge the use of the UCL Data Save Haven (DSH), and associated support services, in the completion of this work".

 Or analogous terminology for other services.